 You can sign up for your free Databricks trial either on the AWS Marketplace or through the Databricks website.
 The only difference between the two is where you’ll handle the account billing after the free trial ends.

 For detailed instructions on the free trial and billing, see Databricks free trial.

-After you select your plan, you’re prompted to set up your first workspace using the AWS Quick Start.
+After you sign up for the free trial, you’re prompted to set up your first workspace using the AWS Quick Start.
 This automated template is the recommended method for workspace creation.
 It creates Databricks-enabled AWS resources for you so you can get your workspace up and running quickly.

-For instructions on the AWS Quick Start, see Create a workspace using the AWS Quick Start.
+For instructions on the AWS Quick Start, see Create a workspace using the AWS Quick Start (Recommended).

-If you’re more familiar with AWS and want to create your own AWS resources, see Create a workspace using the account console.
+If you’re more familiar with AWS and want to create your own AWS resources, see Manually create a workspace (existing Databricks accounts).